She already knows why

 At this age, their brain literally cannot do what you're asking.
 They can't reason about fear.
 They can't regulate with words.
 They can't understand why you want them to stop.

 Telluna sees this.
-She sees exactly which capabilities are online and which aren't — and she builds a story designed for how their mind actually works right now.
+She maps exactly which capabilities are online and which aren't — across 10 developmental dimensions — and builds a story designed for how their mind actually works right now.

 A real example — what happens when you tell Telluna